Building a better code review process

 Complicated process but a mixed approach makes code review an indecisive process.
 Many reviewers are highly aware of practices that complete a code review as they have all the aspects on fingers using the code review checklist but we look into more excellent details on how to use those practices and in what order to build a better code review process than what you already employ.

 Testing in a production environment means performing various tests in a live environment.
 It is a critical way to detect bugs in real-time or real-world scenarios.
 Take a detailed data set, something that applies to the software and run your code.
-You’ll find bugs that developers couldn’t because for most time developers use a minimal dataset just for the sake of convenience, which is fine for development purposes considering working from scratch and also time constraints.
+You’ll find bugs that developers couldn’t because, for most time, developers use a minimal dataset just for the sake of convenience, which is fine for development purposes considering working from scratch and also time constraints.

 Most developers make changes and deploy the software just to keep it up and running, but changes create bugs.
 This will result in a fatal error for the user and may result in loss of data.

-First thing you can do is manually view the code and figure out what realistic data would satisfy it.
+The first thing you can do is manually view the code and figure out what realistic data would satisfy it.
 You’ll find an existing data set for most of the cases so it’ll fit right in.
 If not, create a realistic database of your own with proper naming conventions.
 Make sure you do not play with existing user data.
 Some developers using production testing, try load test on a live environment that will just break your software down.
 If you mean to do a test, do it when there is less load on the application.

-Production test is also essential to build a better code review process because of the lack of information at the developer’s disposal.
+The production test is also essential to build a better code review process because of the lack of information at the developer’s disposal.
 Take a simple example of mock frames while designing UI/UX of a website or an app that has to contain some pictures.
 “Some” here is undefined and it will be impossible to create a perfect frame to fit every type of image possible, so without knowing what the actual data is, it becomes near impossible to implement.

 Become User of Product